Ep.06: Union Types in TS

 cover

-A union type in typescript is a combination of two or more types, representing values that can be any one of those types.<br/> Each of these types are referred as the union's member.
+A union type in typescript is a combination of two or more types, representing values that can be any one of those types.

 Here's an example of union type: